Blogging for Beginners: How to Be a Blogger and Make Your Own Blog

 That’s simply the difference between a website and a blog.

-How to Be a Blogger – 5 Steps to Create a Blog
+5 Steps to Create a Blog

 Now, I guess, you are quite familiar with what is blogging all about so it’s time to move forward and look at the steps to make your own blog.
 Here they are: